STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/29-BARSLIP Material.md

 loading initiates.
 As a result the bond-slip springs always exhibit positive stiffness, but strength deterioration upon reloading to a previously observed slip demand.
-Reloading and Unloading Stiffness deterioration are also simulated.</p>
+Reloading and Unloading Stiffness deterioration are also simulated.

-<p>The damage index for unloading and reloading stiffness degradation is
-evaluated the same say as the Pinching4 material (ref.
+The damage index for unloading and reloading stiffness degradation is evaluated the same say as the Pinching4 material (ref.
 Pinching4 material doc.) but the index for strength degradation is specified as</p>